 I worked as an R&D Laboratory Technician for Polaroid at their now defunct Chemical Operations facility in Waltham MA.

-I attended the School of the Museum of Fine Arts and Tufts University through the late 70's
+I attended the School of the Museum of Fine Arts and Tufts University through the early 70's

 |Spoiler alert: I'm thinking my next book will be about...|